 My Role at BCS Wealth Management

-More often than not wealth can create increased complexity.
-Investment selection and oversight, tax management, asset protection, estate planning, risk management, etc. All of these, and more, come into play for high net worth and ultra-high net worth individuals and families.
-Many times these things can create stress, or anxiety, and in my role at BCS Wealth Management I work as a fiduciary with families to develop comprehensive, custom wealth management planning to help meet the unique goals and objectives of your family.
+Wealth can create increased complexity.
+Considerations become investment selection and oversight, tax management, asset protection, estate planning, risk management, and more.
+These factors come into play for high net worth and ultra-high net worth individuals and families.
+These things can create stress or anxiety, and in my role at BCS Wealth Management I work as a fiduciary with families to develop comprehensive, custom wealth management planning to help meet the family’s unique goals and objectives.
 Simply put, I work to take the stress and anxiety out of the wealth management process so that you can focus on other things that are important to you and your family.

 I also serve as the Managing Partner of BCS Wealth Management.
 Alongside my business partners I am responsible for the strategic direction and overall management of our firm.

 I graduated from East Tennessee State University with a degree in Corporate Finance with a focus on Investments.
 Upon graduation in 2005, I started my career as a staff accountant doing tax work and tax preparation for individuals and families.
 In 2007 I shifted to an investment focus, earning my FINRA securities licenses and advising clients on various types of investments and strategy.
 In 2010 I joined BCS Wealth Management and transitioned my practice to a holistic approach in an effort to focus on all areas of wealth management.